lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ## Why compactness?

-Thirty-sven states require their legislative districts be reasonably compact, and eighteen states require congressional districts to be compact as well (Levitt 2019).
+Thirty-seven states require their legislative districts be reasonably compact, and eighteen states require congressional districts to be compact as well (Levitt 2019).
 Why do states do this?
 Simply put, demanding compactness is a procedural safeguard against gerrymandering.
 Gerrymandering is performed by